emerril1/CS3502-Project-1-Multi-Threaded-Programming-and-IPC/README.md

 1. Launch the command terminal
 2. Try out different piping processes such as 'cat' and 'tee'
 3. Slowly build up the command by introducing error handling
-4. Slow down the transfer of text through the pipe
+4. Slow down the transfer of data through the pipe
-5. Show real time data of the data transfer
+5. Show real time information of the data transfer
-6. Test it numerous time and find out its memory usage.
+6. Test it numerous times and find out its memory usage.

+To install and run:
+1. Download ProjectB.txt
+2. Open Terminal
+3. Run ProjectB.txt with terminal
+4. Alternatively, copy command in text file and run it in the terminal